-Among the latter is Qassem Suleimani, the head of the Quds Force, the Revolutionary Guards expeditionary unit.
-Suleimani is responsible for exporting Iranian terrorism and Iranian-sponsored terrorism—like Hezbollah’s—abroad.
+Among the latter is Qassem Soleimani, the head of the Quds Force, the Revolutionary Guards expeditionary unit.
+Soleimani is responsible for exporting Iranian terrorism and Iranian-sponsored terrorism—like Hezbollah’s—abroad.
 His other duties include managing Iran’s war on behalf of Bashar al-Assad in Syria.
 When asked why the JCPOA was giving a get out of jail free card to a man responsible for so much violence, death and suffering, John Kerry contended that he wasn’t.
 It’s some other guy with a similar name, said Kerry, incorrectly.
-The State Department later backpedaled and confessed that while Suleimani was getting off the U.N. list, he was still under U.S. sanctions and would never get off that list.
+The State Department later backpedaled and confessed that while Soleimani was getting off the U.N. list, he was still under U.S. sanctions and would never get off that list.

-Taking Suleimani off the UN list was non-negotiable, the administration said.
+Taking Soleimani off the UN list was non-negotiable, the administration said.
 Same with all the other entities and personages, many hundreds of them, including scores of IRGC officials, as well as various corporations the clerical regime used in order to purchase, steal, and transfer sensitive nuclear materials.
 If some of the names sound peculiarly non-Persian, that’s because the regime set up all sorts of front companies in order to avoid sanctions.

 There’s a real celebrity on the list, too: Anis Naccache.
 For a time, he was lieutenant to Carlos the Jackal, a Venezuelan terrorist who is currently serving a life sentence in a French prison.
 Naccache was part of the 1975 Carlos the Jackal-led operation at OPEC headquarters at Vienna when the Popular Front for the Liberation of Palestine killed three hostages, including the Libyan oil minister.
 (There’s even a Naccache character in the 2010 miniseries “Carlos.”)